librasteve/raku-Dan-Polars/README.md

 # raku Dan::Polars

-This is a new notion for a new raku module to bind to Polars via Raku NativeCall / Rust FFI.
+This is a new raku module to bind to Polars via Raku NativeCall / Rust FFI.

 The following capabilities are planned:
 - Polars objects (Series, DataFrames) as shadows